- Location of Namche Bazaar

 Location of Namche Bazaar

 Namche Bazaar is located at the height of 3440m (11,286 ft.) in the Khumbu valley.
 It lies in the north of eastern Nepal and falls on to province no: 1. typically, the town is located in the Khumbu Pasang Lhamu Rural Municipality in Solukhumbu District.
-The town is encircled by great mountain tops.
-But the closet from the town is Kongde Ri (6187m) which is located in the west and the east is Thamserku (6623m) another notable mountain peak from the town.
+Great mountain tops encircle the city.
+But the closet from the town is Kongde Ri (6187m) which is located in the west, and the east is Thamserku (6623m), another notable mountain peak from the town.

 Permits and Checkpoint

 People who are opting for Everest Base Camp Trek are required to have a trekking permit.
 TIMS card was to be used as a trekking permit but effectively from 1 October 2018, TIMS cards are no longer accepted for any trekking trail in the Khumbu region.
 The following permits are required to enter Khumbu valley.
-For any experience in Everest area, you are required to buy Sagarmatha national park passage ticket and Khumbu Pasang Lhamu entry ticket.
+For any experience in the Everest area, you must buy a Sagarmatha national park passage ticket and a Khumbu Pasang Lhamu entry ticket.

 Where can you get the trekking permit for Namche Bazaar?

-You can get Sagarmatha National Park section grant from the Nepal Tourism Board Office situated in Kathmandu on Pradarshani Marg and in Lukla also.
-While Khumbu Pasang Lhamu Rural Municipality charge can be just acquired in Lukla.
+You can get a Sagarmatha National Park section grant from the Nepal Tourism Board Office in Kathmandu on Pradarshani Marg and in Lukla.
+At the same time, the Khumbu Pasang Lhamu Rural Municipality charge can be just acquired in Lukla.

-Likewise, if you are entering Namche Bazaar via Salleri, then you can collect these permits at Monjo.
+Likewise, if you are entering Namche Bazaar via Salleri, you can collect these permits at Monjo.

-Whether you are trekking up to Namche or doing the whole EBC trek, Gokyo Valley Trek, or Everest Three passes trek, you are required to have above two trekking permits.
+Whether trekking up to Namche or doing the whole EBC trek, Gokyo Valley Trek or Everest Three passes trek, you must have above two trekking permits.
 There are several checkpoints where these permits are checked.
 And one of these checkpoints is Namche Bazaar.
-Hence, before entering the town you are required to show these permits.
+Hence, before entering the town, you are required to show these permits.

-There are many different way to get to Namche Bazaar.
+There are many different ways to get to Namche Bazaar.
 You can reach this iconic town by hiking, driving, or by flying.
 There are the longest as well as the shortest way to reach Namche Bazaar.
-The shortest way to reach Namche Bazaar is by flying to Lukla from Kathmandu which is a 35-minute flight and 2-day trek from there onwards.
-From Lukla there are no proper roads to drive so only trekking or pony riding is possible to move on to the next journey.
-From Lukla, you will make an overnight stop at Phakding and on the second day, you will leave Phakding and head towards Namche.
-The second day is a full day of walking you so you need to gear for a long journey.
+The quickest way to reach Namche Bazaar is by flying to Lukla from Kathmandu, a 35-minute flight, and a 2-day trek from there onwards.
+From Lukla, there are no proper roads to drive, so only trekking or pony riding is possible to move on to the next journey.
+From Lukla, you will make an overnight stop at Phakding, and on the second day, you will leave Phakding and head towards Namche.
+The second day is a full day of walking, so you need to gear for a long journey.

-Also, another way is to directly fly to Namche Bazaar in a helicopter from Kathmandu.
-This is the easiest and comfortable method to reach Namche however due to sudden high elevation gain people can suffer from mountain sickness.
-It is not something that cannot be avoided therefore it is not something to worried about.
+Also, another way is to fly to Namche Bazaar in a helicopter from Kathmandu directly.
+This is the easiest and comfortable method to reach Namche; however, people can suffer from mountain sickness due to sudden high elevation gain.
+It is not something that cannot be avoided.
+Therefore, it is not something to worry about.

 How far is Namche Bazaar from Lukla?

-Lukla and Namche Bazaar both can be considered as the entrance of the Everest region or gateway to any activity taking in the Everest region.
-Generally, Namche is 2 days walk away from Lukla.
+Lukla and Namche Bazaar can both be considered the entrance of the Everest region or gateway to any activity taken in the Everest region.
+Generally, Namche is two days walk away from Lukla.
 The distance between Lukla and Namche Bazaar is 13.5 km.
-The distance can be covered in 1 day as well however we wouldn’t advise doing this to anyone.
-Because, you will be starting from the height of 2860m, and Namche is located at 3440, and gaining altitude more than 1000 m high in one day is dangerous.
-Therefore, we suggest you to take two steady days to reach Namche from Lukla.
+The distance can be covered in 1 day; however, we wouldn’t advise doing this to anyone.
+Because you will be starting from the height of 2860m, Namche is located at 3440, and gaining altitude more than 1000 m high in one day is dangerous.
+Therefore, we suggest you take two steady days to reach Namche from Lukla.

 How is the weather condition of Namche Bazaar?

-As per the Köppen climate classification Cwb and Dwb, Namche Bazaar experiences cold-dry- winter subtropical highland climate and unusual mild dry-winter and warm summer tropical mainland climate.
+As per the Köppen climate classification Cwb and Dwb, Namche Bazaar experiences a cold-dry-winter subtropical highland climate and unusual mild dry-winter and warm summer tropical mainland climate.
 The average rainfall Namche Bazaar faces is 1110 mm.
-Likewise, the average temperature is 6.1°C. Due to its heights, the weather around here is cool and wet summers with occasional rainfall and winter is cold and dry.
+Likewise, the average temperature is 6.1°C. Due to its heights, the weather is excellent, and wet summers with occasional rainfall and winter are cold and dry.

 What type of accommodation is found at Namche Bazaar?

 Namche Bazaar is the most accessible trekking hub in Nepal.
-It is the most reliable trekking trail in Nepal where you do not have to worry about finding a place to end the tiring day.
-There are many luxury guest houses at Namche so you can choose your preferred accommodation in Namche.
-From standard rooms to luxury rooms you can find all types of room at the tea houses in Namche Bazaar.
+It is the most reliable trekking trail in Nepal, where you do not have to worry about finding a place to end the tiring day.
+There are many luxury guest houses at Namche so that you can choose your preferred accommodation in Namche.
+From standard rooms to luxury rooms, you can find all types of space at the tea houses in Namche Bazaar.

 Can we get access to electricity at Namche Bazaar?

 You can find plenty of electricity in Namche Bazaar.
 Till Namche in Everest Trail through regular electricity line electric power is supplied.
-Hence, if you are bringing a lot of electric gadgets you will get enough electricity to charge your devices.
-Some guesthouses/tea houses charge extra fees whereas some do not.
+Hence, if you are bringing a lot of electric gadgets, you will get enough electricity to charge your devices.
+Some guesthouses/tea houses charge extra fees, whereas some do not.
 However, we suggest you be ready to pay some fee of around NPR 100- 200 to charge your electrical devices.
-In the same note, before charging your devices please discuss with the tea house owner about the incurring fees.
+On the same note, before setting your devices, please discuss the incurring costs with the tea house owner.

 How can we find communication in Namche?

-In Namche Bazaar you will get a good network to make calls.
+In Namche Bazaar, you will get an excellent network to make calls.
 There are telephone booths as well.
-However, you may face mild network problems but it is not so bad in there.
-Also, since there is the availability of WI-FI services, many visitor do not think of purchasing a local SIM card.
-But we would suggest you purchase one if you are planning to stay longer than a week or 2 weeks.
+However, you may face mild network problems, but it is not so bad in there.
+Also, since WI-FI services are available, many visitors do not think of purchasing a local SIM card.
+But we would suggest you buy one if you plan to stay longer than a week or two weeks.
 All in all, there is no big case of problems in terms of communication.

 Can we get internet and WIFI access in Namche Bazaar?